jguevaraangel/jguevaraangel/README.md

 ### 🤖 About me

-I'm a Computer Science graduate and technology enthusiast.
-All my coding projects are planned and designed for fun and educational purposes most of the time.
+I'm a Computer Science Graduate and a technology enthusiast.
+All my coding projects and contributions are done for fun and educational purposes most of the time.
-I want to contribute and participate in the Open Source Community! 🙂
+Feel free to reach out to me anytime 🙂

 ---
 ### 🧰 Languages and Tools